camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03d-scripting.html.md

 ```

-## Script compilation
+## Script Compilation

-Most script engines will compile the script source code either to a Java class or to a different
+Most script engines compile script source code either to a Java class or to a different
 intermediary format prior to executing the script.
 Script engines implementing the Java `Compilable`
 interface allow programs to retrieve and cache the script compilation.
 The default setting of the
 process engine is to check whether a Script Engine supports the compile feature and if true have the
 script engine compile the script and then cache the compilation result.
-This allows the process
+This prevents the process
-engine to keep from compiling a script source each time the same script task is executed.
+engine from compiling a script source each time the same script task is executed.

-By default compilation of scripts is enabled.
+By default, compilation of scripts is enabled.
 If you need to disable script compilation, you can set
 the process engine configuration flag named `enableScriptCompilation` to false.

-## Variables available during script execution
+## Variables available during Script Execution

 During the execution of script all process variables visible in the current scope are available.
 They can be accessed directly by the name of the variable (i.e. `sum`).
 This does not apply for